-Instead, I recommend investing in whole markets, such as the global stock market, through something called an index fund.
-An index fund invests in stocks according to an index.
-An example of such an index is MSCI World Index that tracks around 1500 companies in 23 developed countries.
+You don't.
+Instead, invest in whole markets, such as the global stock market, through index funds.
+An index fund invests in stocks according to an index, such as MSCI World Index that tracks around 1500 companies in 23 developed countries.
 By investing in a fund that tracks this index, you will own a small piece of all 1500 companies proportionally to their market capitalization.
 So for example, as of Feb 1, 2021, you would invest 4.4% in AAPL, 3.3% in MSFT, 2.75% in AMZN, and so on.

 This is great for several reasons:

 Your portfolio is highly diversified.
 Diversification is a way of reducing the risk by doing a lot of smaller bets.
 So even if a few of the companies go bust, you don't care that much.
 On the other hand, you will benefit from some skyrocketing companies that you wouldn't otherwise invest in.

 You make way fewer trades than you would if you bought individual stocks and thanks to that you will save on fees and taxes.

 You don't have to make any decisions and spend time studying companies so you are free to do what you actually enjoy.

 This strategy is called passive investing because you just choose your asset allocation in the beginning and then just simply stick to it and only buy more of the same each month or quarter.

 People often ask me why passive investing when you could have a higher return with active investing/trading.
 It's true that you could theoretically get higher returns if you bet on the right stock.
 But unless you have a crystal ball you are very unlikely to do that consistently for many years and you would spend a lot of time doing that and in the end wound up having way lower returns than if you simply accepted the market return.